Addiction and Polydrug Use

 Once detox has been completed, the next step is to enter into a substance abuse treatment program.
 Based on your needs and the advice of your treatment professional, you will likely do either inpatient or outpatient treatment.

-Treatment for polydrug use and addiction focuses most on psychotherapy, especially styles like Cognitive Behavioral Therapy.
-Psychotherapy helps identify the initial cause or causes of the development of the addiction and teaches better ways to deal with triggers going forward that don’t involve drugs or alcohol.
+Psychotherapy helps identify the initial cause or causes of the development of the addiction and teaches better ways to deal with triggers in the future that don’t involve drugs or alcohol.

 Medication-assisted treatment might also be used depending on the severity of the addiction and the substances used.
 Certain medications can help with withdrawal symptoms, especially during detox, including buprenorphine, methadone, and naltrexone.